GKonstantopoulos/Greek-travellers-2024/README.md

 ## 🎯 Goal
 The purpose of this project is to highlight the travel trends of Greeks in 2024 using **data visualization** and **Business Intelligence** tools.

+Interactive image buttons with hover effects: Clicking on the images of the man and woman displays the corresponding results from Power BI.

 🔎 Overview First Page